By KV Ramana, DNA-Daily News & Analysis

 Moreover, we are setting up a limit for loans.
 No borrower will be able to get more than Rs 50,000 from a maximum of three MFIs.
 If a fourth company offers him a loan, it will be against the code of conduct.
 For borrowers, we are putting in place a credit rating system.
 But, over the years, we have noticed that willful defaults in the microfinance market are too less.
 There are defaults either due to drought or due to the borrower’s small business running into losses, etc.

-Don’t you think limiting the number of companies offering loans would create entry barriers for new MFIs ?
+Don’t you think limiting the number of companies offering loans would create entry barriers for new MFIs?

-No, there is market for many companies.
+No, there is a market for many companies.
 For instance, in Uttar Pradesh, there is a demand for Rs 52,107 crore while the supply of funds is at just Rs 741 crore.
-In Maharashtra, the demand is Rs 37, 412 crore and supply is at Rs 556 crore.
-Andhra Pradesh leads the market with maximum supply of funds.
+In Maharashtra, the demand is Rs 37, 412 crores and supply is at Rs 556 crore.
+Andhra Pradesh leads the market with a maximum supply of funds.
 Still, as against a demand of Rs 28,974 crore, the supply is just Rs 3,523 crore.
 New players are being encouraged to look at untapped households rather than lending to only existing beneficiaries.